nithyaramakrishnan/data-shield/convert.md

 You can use the Enclave Manager API to connect to the converter.
 {: shortdesc}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.
 Follow the prompts in the CLI to complete logging in.
+If you have a federated ID, append the `--sso` option to the end of the command.

   ```
-  ibmcloud login -a cloud.ibm.com -r <region>
+  ibmcloud login
   ```
   {: pre}